bpasanek/puzzlepoesis/docs/Sonnet-TODO.md

 3.
 4.
 5.
-6.
+6. Sestet cut from clear acrylic
 7.
 8.
 9.
 10.
 11.
-12.
+12. Sestet cut from clear acrylic
 13.
 14.
-15.
+15. Sestet cut from clear acrylic
 16. Neal Curtis has cut a sonnet from orange acrylic.
-Our first poem.
+Our first complete puzzle poem.
 17.